 Maram T. Salaheldin

-Maram provides environmental management and regulatory compliance support to U.S. and multinational clients, with an emphasis on risks and liabilities arising under environmental, health, safety, and sustainability (EHS&S) laws.
+Maram T. Salaheldin provides environmental management and regulatory compliance support to U.S. and multinational clients, with an emphasis on risks and liabilities arising under environmental, health, safety, and sustainability (EHS&S) laws.

 She counsels clients on EHS&S considerations related to the lifecycle of their operations and products, particularly during periods of change, such as expansion into new areas and markets.
 This includes assisting clients in assessing potential business impacts and opportunities related to emerging trends in law and policy, including developments in international treaties and agreements, such as the Basel Convention and the Montreal Protocol.